PierreGode/ZaptecSlackNotifier/README.md

 ZaptecSlackNotifier will send notifications about a charger when it becomes available, updates are pulled every 3 minutes but notifications will not be repeated until the status is changed. notifocation is only sent when OperatingMode == 1 and 1 = Charger is available! and OperatingMode == 3 Charger has stopped charging
-Notifications are silenced after work hours 16-06.
+Notifications are silenced after work hours 16-06 and weekends. this can be  configured in config.js
 //@Created By Pierre Gode